Risk-averse Fair Multi-class Classification: Risk-averse classification and fairness

-Our proposed risk-averse formulation based on mean-semideviation as the outer risk measure suggests that fairness within the learning model between the classes is forced.
-In this category, we have seen models that directly modify the loss function, such as \cite{rychener2022metrizing}, which uses a penalty term on the distance between the distributions of predictions within the two groups.
-Other works use extra constraints to force fairness, e.g. \cite{donini2018empirical}.
-Our two-stage model naturally involves a 'penalty' term within the formulation as it penalizes the deviation of the risk for each class from the average risk. in this way there is some similarity to \cite{rychener2022metrizing}.
-However, the application of the two-stage model requires a different training process.

-We use the upper mean-semideviation risk measure in the objective function of the first stage.
+To evaluate the fairness of the results and compare among different methods, it is crucial to quantify fairness using some metrics.
+Previous research works on fairness introduce several different metrics.
+We adopt the commonly used notion of \emph{Equal Opportunity (EO)}.
+The definition that is suggested in \cite{wang2024wasserstein} requires the comparison of two probabilities as follows.
+Given a labelled dataset $D = (X_i, L_i, Y_i)_{i \in \Jc}$, where $X_i$ represents the vector of features, $L_i \in \{0,1\}$ represents the label, and $Y_i \in \{0,1\}$ represents a sensitive attribute, a classifier $\psi$ satisfies \emph{equal opportunity} if

+Here, the probability $P$ is the frequency within the given dataset used as an estimation of the true conditional probability.
+In other words, the estimated probability of a positive classification among truly positive examples ($L_i=1$) is the same across the values of the sensitive attribute $Y$ that indicate groups $0,\,1$.
+The difference between these true positive rates quantifies the fairness of a given classifier.
+Instead of the difference, it is common to consider the ratio of the two probabilities.
+Therefore, we adopt the following fairness metric, which we call the \emph{EO-ratio (EOr)}: \begin{definition} Given a labeled dataset $D = (X_i, L_i, Y_i)_{i \in \Jc}$ with the same notation as above, a classifier $\psi$ has an \emph{EO-ratio $\tau$}, where

+with $P$ being the frequency within the given dataset. \end{definition} The closer $\tau$ is to 1, the fairer is the classifier $\psi$ with respect to the groups $0,1$.
+Again, the probabilities here can be numerically estimated by the frequencies of the predictions in each group restricted to $L_i=1$.
+These two definitions are very close to each other

+We propose a risk-averse formulation using contextual risk measures and the mean-semideviation as the outer risk measure.
 Recall the formulation \eqref{p:first-stage}, the objective has two terms: an expected value of the misclassification risk of each class, and an expected value of the shortfall of the risk of each class and the average risk.
 The second term, the shortfall, can be viewed as a penalty term with parameter $c\in[0,1]$, penalizing every class whose risk is higher than the average risk.
 We can call it a fairness term since it prevents any class from being overlooked and having a risk too much higher than other classes.
-We argue that this is a very attractive property that can force fairness in classification.